 IALA updates

-Assessment/evaluate
+Assessment

 It is recommended that updating training is being assessed and evaluated by qualified personnel.
 This should assure that the VTS operator meets the level of performance determined by the VTS Authority as an outcome of the updating training.
 VTS Authority may also determine how long training period should be sufficient for a VTS operator to meet the required standards, and what are the consequences if standards are still not met after the updating training is completed in full extent.

 VTS Authority should determine which records of updating training should be included in the VTS certification log.

+4.3.6 Process evaluation

 References